 Interrogate and perform a System Diagnostics test on the existing generator to confirm lead replacement is required and to determine whether the function of the existing generator is normal.
-For detailed information about System Diagnostics see "Test the System" on page 103.
+For detailed information about System Diagnostics see "Test the System" on page 173.

-IF THEN Lead Impedance = OK The implanted lead is functioning properly.
-Reassess the need for surgery or if There is no gross discontinuity in the lead from the x-ray review replacement of the generator is desired, see "Generator Replacement-Intra- Operative Steps" below.
+IF THEN Lead Impedance = OK he implanted lead is functioning properly.
+Reassess the need for surgery or if There is no gross discontinuity in the lead from the x-ray review replacement of the generator is desired, see "Generator Replacement-Intra- Operative Steps" on the next page.
 A short-circuit condition is not suspected Lead Impedance = HIGH or LOW The lead requires removal or replacement.
-If replacement of the generator is The x-ray review shows a gross discontinuity in the lead [lead break or pin disconnected] desired, see "Generator Replacement-Intra-Operative Steps" below
+If replacement of the generator i The x-ray review shows a gross discontinuity in the lead [lead break or pin disconnected] desired, see "Generator Replacement-Intra-Operative Steps" on the next page